MichaelABryant/bird-identifier/README.md

 ### Neural Network Building

 The images were split into 39364 training images, 1375 validation images, and 1375 test images.

-The train images were augmented after overfitting occurred.
+I decided to use transfer learning, so I tested several different pre-trained models and assessed them based on accuracy.
+I used early stopping to prevent overfitting.
+The output layer had 275 units with a softmax activation function.
+The best pre-trained model was Inception ResNet V2.

+I then implemented image augmentation, because the model was fitting the training set faster than the validation set.

+After this, I experimented with different amounts of hidden layers and number of neurons.
+I found that wider neural networks had higher accuracy than deep neural networks.
+The number of neurons I settled on was 1950 in a single layer.
+I used flatten and batch normalization to improve the performance.

+Lastly, the validation accuracy plateaued around 90%, but I prevented by reducing the learning rate each time a plateau occurred.

 ### Neural Network Performance